OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 assignment_policies.json
 ========================

-Assignment policy overrides in place for this course.
-These values are merged on top of assignment objects to provide course specific policies.
+Assignment policy overrides in place for this course These values are merged on top of assignment objects to provide course-specific policies.

+..warning: Needs more detail, especially in clarifying meaning of the second line.
+Might be helpful to include an example translation from a block of json file representing one assignment to its meaning for the course.

 evaluation_index.json
 =====================

-An index of all assignment, survey, question sets, questions, and polls in the course.
+An index of all assignments, surveys, question sets, questions, and polls in the course

+..warning: Needs more detail, including listing the attributes kept in that index for each assignment, poll, etc. (the Class, CreatedTime, Creator, etc.)

 Documents (folder)
 ==================

 Additional documents uploaded to the course

-.. note:: I don't have any clue why some docuemnts are here and others are in assets.
+.. note:: I don't have any clue why some documents are here and others are in assets.
+(SMH: the definition above has been modified according to my theory of why these are divided; I believe it turns on whether a file is within, or itself, a lesson.)

 Images (folder)
 ===============

 Additional images uploaded to the course

 .. note:: I don't have any clue why some images are here and others are in assets.
+(SMH: again, this definition now reflects my theory.)

 Lessons (folder)
 ================